Basile-Terv/Bayesian_model_comparison/README.md

 ![Neural hyperparameter optimization for CIFAR-100](./demos/laplace_cifar100.png)

+## Gaussian process kernel learning

+We mainly played with the jupyter notebook located in `./GP_experiments/marginal_lik_gps_rq copy.ipynb', presenting a fitting of a gaussian process defined by a Rationale-Quadratic kernel.
+The main ideas are to change the parameters $\texttt{true_lengthscale}$ and $\texttt{true_noise}$ and the boolean $\texttt{overestimate}$, which triggers the main change in the behavior of the LML vs the test likelihood.

 ## Deep kernel learning

 To reproduce results for the deep kernel learning experiments, navigate to `./DKL_experiments/` and run the following: